BeakerThe1st/patterer.net/content/about.md

 ## Follow

+### Twitter

 The best way to never miss an issue is to follow [Patterer on Twitter](https://twitter.com/PattererNet) and [turn on notifications](https://help.twitter.com/en/managing-your-account/notifications-on-mobile-devices).

+### RSS

-If you use an RSS reader, there's a link to [Patterer's RSS Feed](/index.xml) in this sentence, up in the navigation bar, or down in the footer; take your pick.
-If you're not into hyperlinks, the feed is at <https://patterer.net/index.xml>.
+If you use an RSS reader, there's a link to [Patterer's RSS feed](/index.xml) in this sentence and down in the footer; take your pick.
+You can also manually copy/paste the link to the feed: <https://patterer.net/index.xml>.

 ## Contact